Rmonahan/AirGoT/README.md

 ## Code Snipets

-1. Function to give to calander in order to disable the dates that have already been booked.
-Also the handleSubmit code for when a booking is made.
+1. Initialization of the google map and the event listener to update the bounds filter when map is moved.

 ```
 componentDidMount() {